|How to get here?|

 The conference will take place at the Marine Biology Station in Piran, Slovenia.

 Part of the National Institute of Biology, the Marine Biology Station Piran is the only institution for marine research and monitoring of sea water quality in Slovenia.
 Research groups of the MBS pursue research in the fields of physical, chemical and biological oceanography.
-The building itself is located in the Fornače area south of the city centre.
+The building itself is located in the Fornače area south of the town centre.
 It features an auditorium for up to 110 visitors, library, classrooms, laboratories, guest rooms and other facilities.
 Read more.

 National Institute of Biology, Marine Biology Station Piran